 What it means

 A CDP (customer data platform) is the system of record for unified, persistent, marketer-controllable customer data.
-It ingests behavioural, transactional, and demographic data from across the stack, resolves identities, and exposes the unified profile to downstream tools (paid media, email, product analytics, AI personalisation, BI).
+It pulls behavioural, transactional, and demographic data from across the stack, resolves identities, and exposes the unified profile to downstream tools (paid media, email, product analytics, AI personalisation, BI).

 CDP